binyulei/binyulei.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor in Urban Planning and Data Analytics at University of Birmingham, leading the MSc in Urban Analytics and AI for Planners.
+I am an Assistant Professor in Urban Planning and Data Analytics at University of Birmingham, leading the MSc in Urban Analytics and AI.
 My research focuses on applying advanced technologies to bridge research and practice in urban analytics, with a particular interest in 3D urban data and human-centric approaches to urban technology and digital twins.
 I hold my PhD in Urban Analytics from National University of Singapore (Urban Analytics Lab), and a Master’s degree from the University of Melbourne.

 [Resume](CV-BinyuLei-2024.pdf)